gnoparus/pbtodo/TEST_IMPROVEMENTS_SUMMARY.md

 3. **Error Testing:** Intentional error throwing in tests is expected; verify they're properly caught
 4. **Async State:** Use `waitFor` for all async state transitions, even for loading states
 5. **Logout Clears Errors:** AuthContext's logout clears error state - this is correct UX
+6. **Error Handling in Tests:** Wrap context methods that throw in try-catch to avoid unhandled errors
+7. **Skipped Tests as Specs:** Use `describe.skip` with detailed tests to document desired future behavior

 ### Process Insights
 1. **Incremental Commits:** Committing after each phase keeps progress trackable
-2. **Test-Driven:** Writing tests reveals implementation edge cases
+2. **Test-Driven:** Writing tests reveals implementation edge cases and gaps
 3. **Documentation First:** Creating the implementation plan helped prioritize work
 4. **Console Spies:** Use `vi.spyOn(console, 'error')` for tests that intentionally log errors
+5. **Testing Reveals Gaps:** Optimistic update tests identified that feature is not implemented
+6. **Tests as Documentation:** Skipped tests document expected behavior for future implementation

 ---